GreyMilton/house-of-games-api/README.md

 I have hosted a version of the API on Heroku.
 You can [access it here](https://house-of-games-api.herokuapp.com)
 <br>
 <br>

+## Links to the frontend web app that uses this API:

+As mentioned above, this API is used by a web app I created for a later project.
+You can find [the web app's repo on GitHub here](https://github.com/GreyMilton/house-of-games-frontend), and you can find the [live deployed web app here](https://house-of-games-frontend.netlify.app/).

 ## What does the API do?